IgorDeepakM/SpacePony/README.md

 * GPU offload.
 The capability/actor model of Pony is very well suited for running parts of the actors in GPUs.

-* Improve the Pony type system.
+* Improve the Pony type system when it comes to reification.

 ## The original Pony README is here with instructions how to compile